kdavie/MadLib/README.md

 tree.
 I saw a magician once who put a lion in a jar and then waved his magic CARPET2 and made it disappear.
-I saw another [Diane:Adjective] magician who sawed a beautiful [Dona:Noun] in half right on the stage.
+I saw another [Diane:Adjective] magician who sawed a beautiful girl in half right on the stage.
 If you practice hard, there are several [Ron:Adjective] magic tricks you can learn to do.
 For instance, you can learn how to take a glass of [Arun:Type of Liquid] and turn it into [Gio:Type of Liquid].
 Or you can wave a [Ratna:Adjective]